DETAILED ACTION

 Regarding claim 29, the combined teachings a refrigerator (refrigerator appliance 10 Fig. 1 of Bertolini).

-Claims 26 and 28 are rejected under 35 U.S.C.
-103 as being unpatentable over Bertolini and Yoshikazu as applied to claim 25 above, and further in view of Kim.
+Claim 26 is rejected under 35 U.S.C.
+103 as being unpatentable over Bertolini, Yoshikazu, and Kato as applied to claim 25 above, and further in view of Ito.

-The combined teachings teach the invention as described above but fail to explicitly teach “the first tray case formed as a separate part from the first tray”.
+The combined teachings teach the invention as described above but fail to explicitly teach “the first tray case formed as a separate component to the first tray”.

-Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “the first tray case formed as a separate part from the first tray” in view of the teachings of Kim to define an outer appearance of the first tray.
+Therefore, it would have been obvious to a person skilled in the art before the effectively filed date to modify the apparatus of the combined teachings to include “further comprising a first tray cover, the first tray cover is disposed so as not to overlap the cell in the first direction and provided with an opening corresponding to a shape of at least a portion of the cell of the first tray and coupled to the first tray” in view of the teachings of Boarman to provide an insulation layer for the icemaker.

 Regarding claim 28, the combined teachings teach the invention as described above but fail to explicitly teach “further comprising a bracket, wherein each component of the ice maker is provided inside or outside the bracket, and wherein the first tray case is manufactured as a separate part from the bracket and then is coupled to the bracket or is integrally formed with the bracket”.